jvidal-sysadmin/puppet-vim-tuning/README.md

 ##### `extra_configs`

-Con este parametro podremos construir muchas configuraciones estructuradas.
+With this parameter we can build many structured configurations.
 Go to [`vim_tuning::vim_rc::extra_config`](#defined-type-vim_tuningvim_rcextra_config) for hash details.
 Valid options: Hash, an array of hashes, or undef.
 Default: undef.

 ### Private defined types